Induced almost para-K\"ahler Einstein metrics on cotangent bundles: Preliminaries

 \section{Preliminaries}

-We start by briefly collecting some basic facts about soldering forms, Patterson--Walker metrics, $|1|$-graded parabolic geometries and Weyl structures.
+We start by collecting some basic facts about soldering forms, Patterson--Walker metrics, $|1|$-graded parabolic geometries, Weyl structures and the Rho tensor.
 Throughout this article all manifolds and mappings are assumed to be smooth, that is, $C^{\infty}$.